luftreich/blog_source/source/_posts/2014-11-08-replicate-gem-installation.markdown

 ---

 I use Octopress to manage my blogs, which rely on correct ruby gem version to work.
-Although Octopress use Bundler to manage the gem dependencies, a simple `bundle install` does not work out of box.
+Although Octopress use Bundler to manage the gem dependencies, sometimes a simple `bundle install` does not work out of box.
 Since everything works fine on one of my machines, I decided to replicate the exact ruby/gem setup of that machine.

 <!--more-->